freenas/freenas-docs/userguide/storage.rst

 reliable backup.** Replace one drive at a time and wait for the resilver process to complete on the replaced drive before replacing the next drive.
-Once all the drives are replaced and the resilver completes, you should see the added space in the pool.
+Once all the drives are replaced and the resilver completes, you will see the added space in the pool.

 .. index:: Periodic Snapshot, Snapshot
 .. _Periodic Snapshot Tasks: